LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/livepersons-conversational-commerce-platform.md

 Most contact centers today are only equipped for chat-like interactions that are session based and have organized their operations and measurements around this model.
 In order to succeed with messaging, LivePerson has developed new tools and capabilities that focus on automation to scale conversations, leveraging machine learning and AI.
 Automation enables brands to  adopt messaging and still run at massive scale, enabling radical productivity in the contact center by combining the power of machine learning and AI with the insight and experience of brand employees.

-## How LivePerson’s conversational platform works
+## How our conversational platform works

 Automation and AI underpins LivePerson’s conversational commerce.
 Bots and AI are at the forefront of messaging’s always-on experience and are supported by a unique mesh of humans and AI working together to build, manage and optimize conversational interactions at scale.